MALAYSIA COUNTRY GUIDE

 Thanks to its colonial history, English is widely spoken – especially in larger cities like Kuala Lumpur and Penang.

-Malaysia: Fully Open to Foreign Investment
+Malaysia is Open to Foreign Investment

 Several factors help make Malaysia a unique investment destination.
 Yet most notable is the ability to easily own freehold land and houses as a foreign buyer.